-Paste the image url into the textbox and click submit – the same register image should be shown – click the ‘< Previous link, at the top of the page to show page 319 and look for the first possible match, it’s entry 41 and father’s name is Stephen, so not the right one.
+Paste this image url into the textbox and click submit – the same register image should be shown – click the ‘< Previous link, at the top of the page to show page 319 and look for the first possible match, it’s entry 41 and father’s name is Stephen, so not the right one.

 Click the ‘Next >’ link three time to get to page 322 and the right one.

 Sometimes you have to repeat the steps as there can be several different books and sub-districts in use at the same time with overlapping page numbers.